 This journal uses a double-blind peer review process, where the identities of both reviewers and authors are concealed from each other throughout the review.

 The reviewer's role is to assist the editor in deciding whether or not to publish a submission.
-Author's providing their overall opinion of the written piece, as well as their general observations, is therefore crucial.
-Comments must be constructive, respectful, and objective – refraining from any personal remarks or personal details, potentially revealing the reviewers identity.
-Reviewer's judgements should be explained and supported, so both editors and authors are able to fully comprehend the rationale behind reviewer's decisions.
+Therefore, it is crucial that the reviewer provides their overall opinion of the written piece, as well as their general observations.
+Comments must be constructive, respectful, and objective, refraining from any personal remarks or personal details, which could potentially reveal the reviewer's identity.
+The reviewer's judgements should be explained and supported, so both editors and authors are able to fully comprehend the rationale behind the reviewer's decisions.

 What to look for: